Grilled Sole with Nectarines and Herbs

 - 4 bay leaves Add to list

-- 1 tablespoon high-heat oil (canola, safflower or grape seed are great options) Add to list
+- 1 tablespoon high-heat oil (canola, safflower or grape seed) Add to list

 - 1 clove garlic, finely chopped Add to list